allegroai/clearml-server/README.md

 #### Step 2.
 Setup the Docker daemon

-To run the ElasticSearch Docker container, you must setup the Docker daemon by modifing the default values required by Elastic in your Docker configuration file that are used by the **trains-server**.
+To run the ElasticSearch Docker container, you must setup the Docker daemon by modifying the default values required by Elastic in your Docker configuration file that are used by the **trains-server**.
 We provide instructions for the most common Docker configuration files.